putupradnya/putupradnya/README.md

 # 💫 About Me:
-A passionate in data engineer, data analyst and data scientist
+A passionated in end to end data roles

 ## 🌐 Socials: